-A modern main battle tank (MBT) is a direct fire weapon with a primary anti-AFV (Armoured Fighting Vehicle, e.g., other tanks, infantry fighting vehicles, self-propelled guns) capability and a secondary soft target capability.
-At the same time, a self-propelled gun (SPG) is usually an indirect fire weapon against soft targets with a secondary role against fortifications and armor.
-Direct fire is more accurate and kinetically robust than an indirect fire of the same caliber but has a much shorter range and can only be used within line of sight to the target.
+A modern main battle tank (MBT) is designed for direct fire against other armored vehicles, such as additional tanks and infantry fighting vehicles, and secondary capability against soft targets.
+In contrast, a self-propelled gun (SPG) primarily engages soft targets but has a secondary role against fortifications and armor.
+Direct fire is more accurate and effective than an indirect fire of the same caliber but has a shorter range and can only be used when the target is within the line of sight.

-So, for a given caliber of weapon, the blast effect of conventional HE is more significant for individual mortars, tank guns, and artillery.
-The reverse is true for their relative lethality (lethality is measured as a radius within which 50% of personnel will be killed).
-Even so, a single 120mm mortar round killed 68 people, and 144 more were wounded in an attack on an unsuspecting crowded marketplace in Sarajevo in 1994.
+Therefore, for a given caliber of weapon, the blast effect of conventional HE is more significant for individual mortars, tank guns, and artillery.
+At the same time, their relative lethality (measured as a radius within which 50% of personnel will be killed) is higher for mortars.
+For example, a single 120mm mortar round killed 68 people and wounded 144 more in an attack on a crowded marketplace in Sarajevo in 1994.